 How to Apply for a FOG Operating Permit

 If the facility is located within any city or municipality, you must first apply for the Municipal Occupational License and/or a Certificate of Use (CU) from the city prior to submitting a complete FOG Discharge Control operating permit application to the Department of Regulatory and Economic Resources.
 It is not necessary for the municipal occupational license to be finalized by the corresponding municipality when using it to apply for the GDO permit.

 Note: All municipalities require an Environmental Resources Management Plan Review "stamp" prior to finalization of their occupational license.

 It is suggested that other Municipal, County, State and Federal Agencies be consulted to determine which additional permits, if any, must be obtained from those agencies.

-Cash, checks, money orders and credit cards (Visa & Mastercard only) are accepted for payment of application and processing fees.
+Cash, checks, money orders and credit cards (Visa, MasterCard and Discover Card only) are accepted for payment of application and processing fees.

 Incomplete applications will not be accepted.
 The actual operating permit document that must be posted at the facility is usually mailed within 30 days of processing and approval of the complete application.

 The GDO permit is valid from January 1st through December 31st of the same year.
 Permit renewal forms are sent to the facility operators a minimum of 45 days prior to the expiration of the permit.